teamtomo/tttsa/README.md

 python -m pip install .[dev]
 ```

 This will run the example.
-It will take some time to initially download the example from Zenodo.
+It will take some time to initially download the data from Zenodo.

 ```
 cd examples